Are you or a loved one having some trouble living independently at home? Are you starting to consider assisted living as an option?

-If so, you’re probably like most adult children in Ohio who are in the same boat—you want to find the right care for your parent, but you want to know much each option is going to cost before you make any final decisions.
+If so, you likely want to find the right care, but you also want to know how much each option is going to cost before you make any final decisions.

-Complete this cost comparison worksheet to discover the cost of living at home compared to an assisted living community in Ohio.
+Complete this cost comparison worksheet to discover the cost of living at home compared to living at an assisted living community in Ohio.

-Step 1: Common Costs of Living at Home Compared to Assisted Living Services
+Step 1: Compare Your Current Costs of Living at Home to Assisted Living Services

-Fill out the worksheet below to determine how much your parent is spending each month while living at home.
+Use the worksheet below to determine how much you or your parent is already spending each month while living at home.

 |At-Home Expense (Monthly)||Assisted Living Community|